isomerpages/nlb-biblioasia/_holding-area/The One That Got Away: The Story Behind the Raffles Museum’s Famous Whale Skeleton.md

 On 6 May 1974, the *Straits Times* announced that the Science Centre would be gifting the whale skeleton to the National Museum of Malaysia (Muzium Negara) in Kuala Lumpur.
 In return, the Malaysians would train Singapore’s museum staff on the “finer points of modelling and casting of exhibition specimens”.
 “The specimen will be one of the main exhibits at our museum and we expect it to become a main attraction,” said Syed Jamaluddin, then curator of Muzium Negara.[^23] (Presently, the whale specimen sits as the centrepiece in the Labuan Marine Museum, off Sabah, since its transfer there in 2003.[^24])

 An outpouring of grief and regret followed the announcement.
 “It is like a personal loss to me.
 For as a child I never failed to look at it whenever I visited the museum.
 I have seen children looking at the vast structure with awe.
-It was one of the museum’s finest and most impressive exhibits,” wrote a reader to the Straits Times.[^25]
+It was one of the museum’s finest and most impressive exhibits,” wrote a reader to the *Straits Times*.[^25]

-The New Nation made the accusation that “local bodies were apparently not offered the opportunity to purchase the exhibits.
+The *New Nation* made the accusation that “local bodies were apparently not offered the opportunity to purchase the exhibits.
 Instead foreign organisations abroad were approached.
 The result is that a great section of the natural history collection which would have been the pride of any national museum is now out of the country… No amount of money can surely replace the sentimental attachment Singaporeans have for the items of historic importance”.[^26]

 The assistant director of the Science Centre, R.S.
 Bhathal, wasted no time in offering a sharp rebuke.
 He clarified that the complete zoological collection, minus the whale, remained in the country.